Reporting child abuse

 Mandatory reporting, failure to report, & reporting to Integrity & Safeguarding

-Under the Children and Young People (Safety) Act 2017, all clergy, religious, employees, and volunteers of the Catholic Archdiocese of Adelaide are mandated notifiers.
+Under the Children and Young People (Safety) Act 2017, all clergy, members of religious orders, employees, and volunteers of the Catholic Archdiocese of Adelaide are mandated notifiers.

 To make a report to the Child Abuse Report Line (CARL): Ph 13 14 78